Explains how the contact tracing system works if you have tested positive for coronavirus.

 How will the NHS Wales Test, Trace, Protect service contact me?

-If you’ve tested positive for coronavirus (COVID-19), the NHS Wales Test, Trace, Protect service will contact you by telephone so that together we can help reduce the spread of the disease, save lives and keep Wales safe.
+If you’ve tested positive for coronavirus (COVID-19), the NHS Wales Test, Trace, Protect service will contact you by phone.

 What method will the NHS Wales Test, Trace, Protect service use to contact me?

 A contact tracer will contact you by phone.
 Calls will usually come from this number: 02921 961133.

 For children under 16 the contact tracer can speak to either of the following:

 - an adult on behalf of the child